abdallahmoubarak/water-monster/README.md

 <img id="project-philosophy" src="./src/img/title1.svg" alt="Project Philosophy" />

 <p align="center">
-Water Monster is a platform that solves one of the main issues for those contries that rely on water containers; to provide home water.
+Water Monster is a platform that solves one of the main issues for those countries that rely on water containers; to provide home water.
 It helps users to control, track and ask for water refill.
-Moreover It helps providers to sell the service, and gives them many options over a user friendly application.
+Moreover, it helps providers to sell the service, and gives them many options over a user-friendly application.

 </p>